Welcome to Fraternity & Sorority Life!

 The FSL Sophomore Success Program Exemption Process (SSPEP) is a chapter and member driven process.
 That said, the chapter is expected to send the information above to all first year, Fall 2021 new members that are interested in exploring the Sophomore Success Program Exemption Process.

-Information regarding recruitment in the Spring 2022 semester for each governing council is being addressed.
+Information regarding recruitment in the Fall 2022 semester for each governing council is being addressed.
 Please refer back to this website for updates at a later date.

 Each governing council will be announcing their own recruitment/intake event dates on their respective social media accounts.
 For more timely updates, please refer to each governing council's instagram poge: